DanielFredrikBerg/TDP032_Topology_Editing/README.md

 MIT License

-Copyright (c) [2022] [Andrei Platoga, Daniel Huber, Edvin Nilsson Sommermark, Josefin Bodin, Simon Gradin, Theodore Nilsson]
+Copyright (c) [2022] [Andrei Platoga, Daniel Berg, Edvin Nilsson Sommermark, Josefin Bodin, Simon Gradin, Theodore Nilsson]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal